What you think of accounting jobs in Cape Town, Johannesburg or anywhere in the world depends on your personality, working style and life priorities.

 Cons of Accounting Jobs

-Just like any job field, accounting can have its downside.
+Just like any job field, accounting can have its downsides.

 - The education is ongoing